jnizama/searcherManager/README.md

 # searcherManager
 Repository for Coding Assessment Test (cignium).
-This project provide you a easy way to search in enginers searchs keywords and return results count.
+This project provide you a easy way to search in engines search keywords and return results count.
 It is available using MSN.com and Google.com.
 You can search for terms with spaces using doble quotes.
 I use a HtmlAgilityPack library to handle HTML document.